pranigopu/artificialIntelligence-in-games/lab2/README.md

 This field specifies the directory within which we can find the configuration files for the players of the game/tournament we want to run.
 We shall discuss these player configuration files later.

 ### Player configuration files
 A "player" here is what we call an "agent".
 Here, we are specifically dealing with AI agents.
-These are JSON files that have specify:
+Note that we are not creating new agents yet, we are only instantiating existing agents (specifically instantiating the player classes that define them).
+Player configuration files are JSON files that have specify:

 - The player class to implement<br>(_player class source files found in "src/main/java/players"_)
 - The heuristic (for the player) to use